andrewsayre/pysmartthings/README.md

 ```
 ## Usage
 ### Initialization
-Call the create function and pass in your [personal access token](https://account.smartthings.com/tokens).
-This will initially populate `locations` and `devices`.
+Call `create` and pass in your [personal access token](https://account.smartthings.com/tokens).
+Create will return an instance of the `SmartThings` class.
 ```
 >>> import pysmartthings
 >>> st = pysmartthings.create("PERSONAL_ACCESS_TOKEN")